 Shoe Shopping Days

-EEF Shoe Shopping Days are held regularly at the beginning of the school year (August/September), during the holidays (December/January) and in the spring (March/April).
-Please check with your school’s Shoe Shopping contact (e.g. Principal, Community Representative, Learning Support Coordinator, Social Worker, Family Liaison, Nurse, Health Assistant or Counselor) for information about how to apply for a TUSD student to attend an EEF Shoe Shopping Day.
+EEF Shoe Shopping Days are held regularly at the beginning of the school year (August/September), during the winter (December/January) and in the spring (March/April).
+Please check with your school’s Shoe Shopping contact (e.g. Principal, Assistant Principal, Community Representative, Learning Support Coordinator, Social Worker, Family Liaison, Nurse, Health Assistant, Counselor, Student Success Specialist, Office Manager, etc.) for information about how to apply for a TUSD student to participate in an EEF Shoe Shopping Day.
 Completed applications should be submitted to EEF at least one full week prior to the event.
-Since the location of each EEF Shoe Shopping Day varies, it is essential that you submit signed applications directly to the EEF office in advance.
-Last school year, EEF Shoe Shopping Days provided 893 pairs of shoes and 2,679 pairs of socks to our community’s most impoverished children.
+Since the location of each EEF Shoe Shopping Day varies, it is essential that you submit parent and TUSD employee signed applications directly to the EEF office in advance.
+During the 2015-2016 school year, EEF Shoe Shopping Days provided 821 pairs of shoes and 2,463 pairs of socks to TUSD’s most needy children.